Roadway bombs planted by drug cartel kill 6 law enforcement officers in Mexico, officials say

 For years, police have been unable to locate the more than 110,000 missing people in Mexico, but they accompany volunteer search groups that look for such hidden graves.
 The volunteers, usually the mothers of missing people, often get anonymous tips about where their relatives may be buried.

-Jalisco Gov. Enrique Alfaro said a total of eight “improvised explosive devices” were planted on the roadway, seven of which detonated simultaneously as a police convoy accompanying the searchers passed by.
-It was unclear if any of the volunteers were among the wounded.
+Jalisco Gov. Enrique Alfaro said a total of eight “improvised explosive devices” were planted on the roadway, seven of which detonated simultaneously as a police convoy passed by.

 “This is a brutal terror attack,” Alfaro said at a news conference Wednesday, blaming the deaths on an unnamed drug cartel.
 He said he was temporarily suspending police escorts for volunteer searches for the safety of the civilians.